Substantial photon model

-Substantial photon model is a theoretical
+Substantial photon model is a

-properties of the photon.
-To support the substantial model of the photon, the
+other properties of the photon.
+To

-equations of classical electromagnetism and quantum mechanics are used, as well
+support the substantial model of the photon, the equations of classical electromagnetism and quantum mechanics are used, as well as Infinite Hierarchical Nesting of Matter, electrogravitational vacuum and strong gravitation.

 Photon formation

-The cross section of a photon propagating along the axis .
-The positive charge near the axis is indicated with +, the negative charges of
+The cross section of a photon propagating along the axis

-the lobes are indicated with – .
-The rotation
+is indicated with + , the negative charges of the lobes are indicated with – .
+The rotation of the photon matter leads to a helical

 In the model under consideration, a photon emitted from an atom during